Brenda’s paintings have have been published in magazines, won awards in local and regional competitions, and are included in many private collections.

 Isle of Hope Methodist Church in Savannah.
 Over two hundred prints were sold during their Homecoming one Sunday.
 One of her specialties is house portraits.
 Her clients include Sherry Jenkins, Grace Jordan, John and Patricia Hart, and Susan Gristina.

 She is also an illustrator and her work has been commissioned for magazine covers, program designs and greeting cards by various businesses and organizations.
 Some of her more unusual assignments included a whimsical walking tour map of Warm Springs Georgia for the Meriwether Chamber of Commerce, and a series of tooth paintings used by a dental hygiene professor in classes at the University of North Carolina.

-In 2016-2017 she interviewed local artists for the Columbus Artists Magazine, an online publication promoting the visual arts in Columbus, Georgia.
-She was the associate editor and contributing writer.
+In 2016-2017 she was the associate editor and contributing writer for the Columbus Artists Magazine, an online publication promoting the visual arts in Columbus.

 Brenda studied life drawing, painting, photography and sculpture at the Arkansas Museum of Art in Little Rock, Arkansas.
 In 1989 she turned exclusively to watercolor and studied under such noted watercolorists as Milford Zornes, Frank Webb and Jack Shields.